CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 From what we know now, we *could* do it like this:

-- select customer_id from reservations where date_started = '2018/12/31'
+- SELECT customer_id FROM reservations WHERE check_in_date = '2018/12/31'
 - write down the list of customer ids on paper (e.g. 3, 5, 7)
-- select * from customers where id in (3, 5, 7)
+- SELECT * FROM customers WHERE id IN (3, 5, 7)

 However, we want the computer to figure out that we want ids 3, 5 and 7 by itself.

-That's where a database "join" comes in handy.
+That's where a database "JOIN" comes in handy.
 In real life, if you work with databases, you will be using this thing *all* of the time.

 Now, we have data that spans two tables - we have reservations with a "customer_id" column that refers to the id column in the "customers" table.

 ```
-select reservations.date_started, customers.firstname, customers.surname
+SELECT reservations.check_in_date, customers.first_name, customers.surname
-from reservations JOIN customers ON reservations.customer_id = customer.id
+FROM reservations JOIN customers ON reservations.customer_id = customers.id
-WHERE reservation.date_started = '2018/12/31';
+WHERE reservations.check_in_date = '2018/12/31';
 ```

 Note that: